 Community members, UArizona faculty, staff and students are encouraged to volunteer to support the vaccination efforts at the UArizona vaccine point of distribution (POD) sites.
 Volunteers will be needed over the next several weeks; the UArizona POD prioritizes educators and childcare workers.

 You do not need to be a clinician to volunteer.
 Jobs vary from greeter, screener, runner, observation, volunteer coordinator and more; training will be provided during your first shift.
 Volunteers will be asked to work at least three six-hour shifts.

 How to register

-- All Volunteers: fill out this Volunteer Registration Form and you will receive instructions to sign up for shifts.
+- All Volunteers: Fill out this Volunteer Registration Form and you will receive instructions to sign up for shifts.

-- As part of volunteer registration, you will be automatically prompted to take a quick HIPPA Training Certification (this takes 5 minutes).
+- As part of volunteer registration, you will be automatically prompted to take a quick HIPAA Training Certification (this takes 5 minutes).
 Additionally, faculty, staff, students and people who are already classified as Designated Campus Colleagues (DCC) may take the HIPAA Certification at any time.

 What to know before you volunteer

 - Volunteers will be asked to work at least three (3) six-hour shifts at your assigned location.